Ninetalesgh/dndcampaign/vault/database/spells.md

 a radius 2 *(3m)* sphere cylinder of luminous runes shimmers into existence at a point you can see within range, extending 20 *(30m)* into the air.
 The circle is an object that can be damaged and destroyed.
 It has 40 Hit Points, an AC equal to your Spell Save DC, and immunity to poison and Psychic damage.
 The circle provides total cover and blocks exit by nonmagical means, but freely allows creatures to enter.
 While the circle has 40 or more Hit Points, it additionally blocks teleportation and ethereal travel.
-At Higher Levels.
-When you cast this spell using a spell slot of Level 7 or higher, the circle has 10 additional Hit Points for each level above 6.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 7 or higher, the circle has 10 additional Hit Points for each level above 6.
 - **Classes**: Cleric, Sorcerer, Wizard
 *(Source: CS)*